cricketthomas/gradBot/README.md

 # gradBot - a Chatbot to help University of Maryland Graduate School applicants and current students.
+Using JavaScript & RiveScript
 ## Aimed to simplifiy requests sent to the GS and provide useful infromation to students and prospective students.

 ### This is a simple chatbot, using JavaScript DOM, some jquery and RiveScript.